 The Facts on Fluoride

 More often than not, when you visit your dentist for a cleaning, you’ll hear the word ‘fluoride’.
 But do you really know what that means?
-If you don’t, this blog will tell you what you need to know about fluoride.
+Fluoride is found in a number of places and benefits your oral health and tooth enamel.

 Let's start with the big question, what is fluoride?

 Fluoride helps prevent tooth decay as it makes strengthens the surface of the teeth, called enamel.
 It can prevent or stop tooth decay.
 Fluoride is a mineral that can be found in soil, various foods, and both fresh and saltwater.
-Fluoride is naturally found in as well as added to most public water in Canada.
-Another common source for fluoride is in toothpaste and rinses that have the Canadian Dental Association (CDA) Seal of Recognition on it.
+Fluoride is naturally found in many water sources.
+It is also added to most public tap water in Canada.
+The most common topic paired with fluoride is dental health.
+Fluoride is in most toothpastes and oral rinses.

 Is fluoride bad for you?